 Please send your application and requested documents to Robin Vaughan or fax to (940) 497-5067.
 If you have any questions regarding district office internships, please contact Robin by telephone at (940) 497-5031.

 Washington, D.C.
 Internships

 Interns in my Washington office will have an opportunity to learn about the legislative process and the federal government by working closely with my legislative and communications staff.
 While on Capitol Hill, interns complete a variety of tasks including corresponding with constituents, conducting Congressional Capitol tours, drafting legislative items and attending briefings.
 Interns get a wonderful opportunity to see politics from a very personal level.

-If you are applying for an internship in Washington, DC, please send your application and requested materials to Sarah Brown by email.
+If you are applying for an internship in Washington, DC, please send your application and requested materials by email.
 If you have any questions regarding DC internships, please contact the staff assistant by telephone at (202) 225-7772.